wpswings/points-and-rewards-for-woocommerce/readme.txt

 == Description ==

-**TOP-RATED POINTS AND REWARDS SYSTEM FOR WOOCOMMERCE TO TURN YOUR CUSTOMERS INTO LOYAL FANS**
+**TOP-RATED POINTS AND REWARDS SYSTEM FOR WOOCOMMERCE TO TURN YOUR CUSTOMERS INTO LOYAL FANS.
+REWARD CUSTOMERS FOR PURCHASES AND CREATE  WOOCOMMERCE LOYALTY PROGRAMS TO REWARD REFERRAL POINTS, SIGN UP POINTS ETC. ALLOW REDEEMING POINTS, POINTS LOG REPORT FOR ADMIN AND USER AND BUILD MEMBERSHIP WITH PROPER EMAIL NOTIFICATIONS**

 Points and Rewards for WooCommerce is a points management plugin that engages customers by offering them points on store activities like signup, purchase, referrals, etc. Customers can redeem these points to buy products at your store or participate in your membership program with the WordPress loyalty points plugin.
-With the reward program at your WooCommerce Store, you can improve sales, Return On Investment(ROI), conversion rate, Customer Lifetime Value(CLV), and referral marketing scope.
+With the [**Points and rewards program**](https://makewebbetter.com/blog/points-reward-system-woocommerce/?utm_source=MWB-PAR-org&utm_medium=MWB-org-page&utm_campaign=MWB-PAR-org) at your WooCommerce Store, you can improve sales, Return On Investment(ROI), conversion rate, Customer Lifetime Value(CLV), and referral marketing scope.

 [youtube https://www.youtube.com/watch?v=WWktrnAI88U&t=333s&w=560&h=315&rel=0]